adm1nKirill/Animals_2/googletest-master/googletest/docs/advanced.md

 }
 ```

-This listener should be added after other listeners if you have any, otherwise
+This listener should be added after OTHER listeners if you have any, otherwise
 they won't see failed `OnTestPartResult`.

 #### Asserting on Subroutines